mattpe/wbma/docs/w2-image-editor.md

         ionic cordova platform add android
         ```
 6. Run app on emulator or device to make sure everything is working.
-7. Use the BrightContrast method in MediaProvider as an example to create a color filter and autocontrast.
+7. Use the BrightContrast method in EditorProvider as an example to create a color filter and autocontrast.
 Use the formulas below.

 ## Extra